-Jason Demers noted in his post for Forbes that using the AIDA formula will increase your conversions and guide consumers along the experience funnel.
-Basically, what you want to do is attract attention, create interest, increase desire, and then finally call the reader to action.
+Jason Demers noted, in his post for Forbes, that using the AIDA formula will increase your conversions and guide consumers along the experience funnel.
+Basically, what you want to do is to attract attention, create interest, increase desire and then finally call the reader to action.

 If you’re a content marketer, blogger or online business entrepreneur, you’re the CEO of your business.
 No matter what you actually sell – products or services – your primary responsibility is to solve your readers’ problems.
 Start by attracting attention with your post headlines.

-Search for any internet marketing topic you can think of in Google, and you’ll likely see catchy headlines nudging you to click them.
+Search Google for any internet marketing topic that you can think of and you’ll likely see catchy headlines nudging you to click them.

 - 15 Ways to Grow Your Blog Audience Using My Guest Blogging Strategy

 - How to Grow a Blog Audience to 10,000 in 5 Months (Step-by-Step Guide)

 - Do You Want to Grow Your Blog Audience?
 This 3-Step Formula Will Help!

 One blog post headline that drew my attention today was written by Dvora Goldstein.
 Notice how attractive it is and how she played with power words in the headline: